herman-makarkin/projectManager/README.md

 # Welcome to my Project Manager!

-This web Application is designed to manage all your projects and tasks in a convenient way. if you want to run this on you localhost you may run
+This web Application is designed to manage all your projects and tasks in a convenient way.

+if you want to run this on your localhost you may run

 ```
 git clone https://github.com/herman-makarkin/projectManager